lithops-cloud/lithops/docs/source/storage_config/infinispan.md

 ## Configuration

-Edit your lithops config file and add the following keys:
+Edit your Lithops config file and add the following keys:

 ### REST endpoint
 ```yaml